konum/wrex/README.md

 # The future
 Future updates depend on future functions of wiklimb, but expect trully junt testing using in-memory database in the backend project and REST services por exposing data.

+# Updates
+03/03/2016
+Junit with inmemory H2 database ready to run.

 Images of wrex by:
 http://gelvuun.deviantart.com/art/Urdnot-Wrex-291676543#